Tao Te Ching

 from Brothers Karamatzov

-Themes: Golden Rule Love
+Themes: Love Golden Rule

 “Wisdom and Truth are synonymous terms, and—well-known by representatives of the Church of England—the Sermon of the Mount would, in its practical application, mean utter ruin for their country in less than three weeks”